 - Store bought frozen puff pastry is perfectly acceptable to use here.
-(Pepperidge Farm’s standard frozen puff pastry is vegan, fwiw).
-If you want to make puff pastry from scratch, I like to use the pastry dough from this recipe (use half or a quarter the amount for this recipe).
+(Pepperidge Farm's standard frozen puff pastry is vegan, fwiw).
+If you want to make puff pastry from scratch, I like to use the pastry dough from my tuna melt hand pies (use half or a quarter the amount for this recipe).

 - Puff pastry freezes really well, so if you have scrap pastry and aren't ready to make this right away, shape the scrap pastry into a disc, wrap it in saran wrap, put it in an airtight bag and stick it in the freezer.
 Let it defrost in the fridge for a few hours before you roll it out.

 - I used my fave NatureSweet Constellation tomatoes here.
 I'm a big fan of NatureSweet's cherry tomatoes in general because they last a long time in the fridge, they're always super flavorful, and I appreciate how they're clearly labeled for different uses.
 For this tart I like the Constellation pack, which is a medley of NatureSweet's best tomatoes and brings a variety of tomato flavors to the tart.
 (This post is not sponsored by NatureSweet, I just really like their tomatoes.
 That said, NatureSweet, if you see this: call me!)

 - I use mini sweet peppers here because I like their color and flavor, but if you wanted something with a little more heat you could use bright red Fresno peppers, or even jalapeño peppers.
 For either of those you really will want to make sure you remove every last seed or you'll end up with at least one very spicy bite of tart.